Clemson-MSE/HemeLB-Carpentries/_episodes/04-hemelb-bottlenecks.md

 to run to represent a given amount of physical time.
 The lattice Boltzmann method, on which HemeLB is based, has specific restrictions that link the discretization parameters, physical variables and simulation accuracy and stability.

 In these studies, HemeLB is using a single relaxation time (or BGK) collision kernel to solve the fluid flow.
+HemeLB (and the lattice
+Boltzmann method more widely) also has other collision kernels that can permit simulation of more sophisticated flow scenarios such as non-Newtonian fluid rheology or possess improved stability or accuracy characteristics.
+The BGK kernel is typically the first choice for the collision model to used and is also simplest (and generally fastest) to implement and perform computationally.
 In this model viscosity, lattice spacing, and simulation timestep are related to the relaxation parameter &tau; by,

 &nu; = <sup>1</sup>/<sub>3</sub>(&tau; - &frac12;) <sup>&Delta;x<sup>2</sup></sup>/<sub>&Delta;t</sub>